glassonion0323/CLEAResize/README.md

 * CLEAResize can not avoid moiré that occurs in Smart Objects.
 If you get moiré in Smart Objects, rasterize them before executing CLEAResize.

 ## Change Log
 * Ver.
+1.0.5 (Jul.
+28, 2023)
+Fixed an error that occured on Photoshop version 24.7.0 when the only layer is the background and the checkbox "Scale layer styles" is checked.
+* Ver.
 1.0.4 (Feb.
 01, 2020)
 Fixed an issue that prevented the execution of blurring when the option "Scale layer styles" is not selected.
 * Ver.
 1.0.3 (Mar.
 19, 2016)